 Proactive Security profiles.
 Automated.

-bifrost provide a central service to help you automate security profiles for your containers.
-Hooking into your test environments to collect behavioral data at runtime, bifrost can provide tailor-made security and an up-to-date AppArmor profile at every deployment to production.
+bifrost allows companies to automate security profiles for their containers.
+Hooking into the test environments to collect behavioral data at runtime, bifrost can provide tailor-made security and an up-to-date AppArmor profile at every deployment to production.

 bifrost, automatic AppArmor profiles